reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 {{% image alt="Create Alarm" src="images/posts/aws-ec2/create-alarm.png" %}}

-Here we have set up a alert which will publish an information message to a SNS topic when the CPU utilization in the EC2 instance is below 1%.
+Here we have set up an alarm that will publish an information message to an SNS topic when the CPU utilization in the EC2 instance is below 1%.

 ## Optimizing Costs with Purchasing Options
 We can use the following purchasing options of EC2 to optimize our cost of using EC2: